openpermissions/resolution-srv/documents/markdown/low_level_design.md

 then the resolution service will **Render**

 ### Redirect
-The Redirect Id Type is used to look up the **reference link** to redirect to.
+The Redirect Id Type is used to look up the reference link to redirect to.
-The reference link must be a valid url, and allows for optional formatting of the source id within the url structure.
+The reference link must be a valid url, and allows for use of the source id within the url structure.
 Once the reference link has been formatted, the resolution service will redirect to this url.

 ###Example